lexibank/tlopo/out/vol3/chapter5.md

 F. racemosa resembles the small-tree form of F. berteroana, ranging from 2 to 10m in height, and occasionally reaching 16m. ([Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988): 171, [Conn & Damas 2006](../references.md#source-ConnandDamas2006)).
 F. gracilipes is a lowland forest tree that grows in swamps or mud ([Hviding 2005](../references.md#source-Hviding2005): 104).
 It is effectively in complementary distribution with F. racemosa, which abhors such habitats.

 The three species are apparently used in much the same ways.
-The flowers serve as per- sonal decoration.
+The flowers serve as personal decoration.
 Posts cut from Fagraea shrubs are used to establish living fences.
-Fa- graea poles are used in canoe and house construction at a number of locations, e.g. SE Papua New Guinea ([Kinch 1999](../references.md#source-Kinch1999)) and parts of the Solomons ([Waterhouse 1949](../references.md#source-Waterhouse1949), Henderson & Han- cock 1988: 171), because the branches grow straight and erect and, according to [Hviding](../references.md#source-Hviding2005) ([2005](../references.md#source-Hviding2005): 102, 104, 11 0), the wood never rots and is resistant to white ants.
+Fagraea poles are used in canoe and house construction at a number of locations, e.g. SE Papua New Guinea ([Kinch 1999](../references.md#source-Kinch1999)) and parts of the Solomons ([Waterhouse 1949](../references.md#source-Waterhouse1949), [Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988): 171), because the branches grow straight and erect and, according to [Hviding](../references.md#source-Hviding2005) ([2005](../references.md#source-Hviding2005): 102, 104, 11 0), the wood never rots and is resistant to white ants.
 Hviding and Capell report that F. gracilipes is used for house posts at Marovo and in Fiji respectively, [Wheatley](../references.md#source-Wheatley1992) ([1992](../references.md#source-Wheatley1992): 146, 148) that F. berteroana is similarly used in Vanuatu, and especially on Aneityum.

 <a id="p-162"></a>

-In the light of these observations the etymon below may be identical with POc &ast;bou, denoting the main bearers or central post of a house (vol.1, ch.3, [§3.4](#s-3-4)).
+In the light of these observations the etymon below may be identical with POc &ast;bou, denoting the main bearers or central post of a house (vol.1, ch.3, §3.4).
 The Sye cognate apparently denotes two tree species, neither of them a Fagraea species, but both are used for house construction.
 It is also possible that &ast;bou may be identical with &ast;bau 'hardwood taxon' (ch.
-7, [§4.10](#s-4-10)), given that almost all the examples supporting the latter are from Central Pacific languages and may reflect a change of denotation in PCP.
+7, §4.10), given that almost all the examples supporting the latter are from Central Pacific languages and may reflect a change of denotation in PCP.

 <table>
 <tr>